Storyboard Presentation-web

 The Storyboard Presentation Template allows you to plot the narrative of your presentation.
 Every single slide develops the story, giving your entire presentation an engaging and captivating flow.

 You don’t have to be a creative genius to create a storyboard presentation with Miro.
 We have graphics, visuals, and shapes that you can use to get the ball rolling.
-You can also use our Storyboard Template to brainstorm ideas and bring your storyboard to life.
+You can also use one of our Storyboard Templates to brainstorm ideas and bring your storyboard to life.

 What does it mean to storyboard a presentation?